tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 Most of the year was covered in the roster explanation, so I'll just gush about how exciting it's been to watch this team's journey this year.
 After smashing their way through Tour 1 Div 2, they came into Tour 2 as an immediate threat and nearly qualified to the Major *in their inaugural tour*.
 This region's already cutthroat enough as it is.
 Notice how you don't see Secret, OG, or Nigma anywhere on this page?

 By the time Tour 3 ended, most teams were beginning to statistically lock their chances of directly qualifying to TI through points, but the last 3-4 slots were still up in the air.
 Were Quest able to *win* the Bali Major, they would've just barely gotten enough points to sneak a direct TI invite.
-Believe it or not, that was a fairly realistic proposition.
-Alas, their bracket run was cut short after losing to Gaimin and then Liquid.
+Believe it or not, that was a fairly realistic proposition, but their bracket run was cut short after losing to Gaimin and Liquid.

 They would be tested one last time after making it to Riyadh Masters through a dedicated MENA region qualifier and fought their way to top 8.
 In a different timeline their run went even further, but their elimination series against Gaimin was plagued with technical issues and they lost.

-**What would success look like?** Now that I've gassed them up: Realistically, making it past "The Road" and into "The International" final weekend will be an incredible achievement.
+**What would success look like?** Now that I've gassed them up: Realistically, making it past *The Road* and into *The International* final weekend will be an incredible achievement.
 True success will likely come for these players in the next few years.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti12teams/vp.jpg" alt="Banner"></p>